Preview & Edit

 Lydia Davis' "The Dog Hair" by Lydia Davis.
 "Where goes he now, that little dark dog? asked Mary Oliver in her melodious Dog Songs.

 Death has more questions than answers—maybe we all need a house-guest crow.
 Or bird of a sort.
-Helen Macdonald's H Is for Hawk a stunning story of the precious minutia of owning and training a goshawk, the repeated act of which elevated Macdonald from the stupor of grief.
+Helen Macdonald's H Is for Hawk is a stunning story of the precious minutia of owning and training a goshawk, the repeated act of which elevated Macdonald from the stupor of grief.

 Examined Life